-DBS' trading portfolios experienced four backtesting exceptions in 2019 and they occurred in August, September and December.
-The backtesting exceptions were largely due to swings in USD interest rate volatilities, bond prices and HK Dollar foreign exchange rates.
+DBS' trading portfolios experienced seven backtesting exceptions in 2020 and they occurred in February, March and June.
+The backtesting exceptions were largely due to large movements in the US Dollar interest rates, credit spreads and equity volatilities brought about by the Covid-19 pandemic.